pokt-network/pocket/p2p/README.md

 #### Cardinality

+_TL;DR indicates a number, or range of instances associated (i.e. supplier(s))_

-Cardinality indicates the number or range of simultaneous instances of the classifier at the "cardinality-side" association end that are associated with the classifier at the other end of the given association type.
+Cardinality indicates the number or range of simultaneous instances of supplier that are associated with the client.
+Applicable to multiple association types.
+Can be expressed arbitrarily (e.g. wildcards, variable, equation, etc.)

 _(see: [UML Association](https://www.uml-diagrams.org/association.html#association-end))_